Dissolving Struvite Crystals: The Right Diet For You

 shunketo

-The use of special therapeutic diets to dissolve struvite bladder stones is often recommended in cases where the risk of a urinary tract obstruction is relatively low.
-These diets typically are restricted in protein, phosphorus, and magnesium, and are formulated to promote formation of acidic urine (with a pH less than 6.5).
+Therapeutic diets are often recommended to dissolve struvite bladder stones in dogs and cats.
+These diets are typically restricted in protein, phosphorus, and magnesium, and are formulated to promote the formation of acidic urine with a pH less than 6.5.
+Canned food is preferable to dry food as it improves water intake, making the urine less concentrated.

 shunketo